speakeztech/mlir-tutorial/docs/tutorials/01-getting-started.md

                           rich, optimizable)
 ```

-Each arrow is a **pass**—a small, focused transformation.
+Each arrow is a **pass**, a small, focused transformation.
 This approach has profound implications:

 1. **Debuggability**: If something breaks, you know which pass caused it
 2. **Reusability**: A pass that lowers `tensor` to `linalg` works for everyone
 3. **Flexibility**: You can insert your custom optimization at the right level
 4. **Testability**: Each pass can be tested independently

-This is why MLIR matters: it's not about replacing your entire compiler—it's about giving you the right abstractions to build compilers **compositionally**.
+This is why MLIR matters: it's not about replacing your entire compiler, it's about giving you the right abstractions to build compilers **compositionally**.

 ### Why Choose MLIR Over Building From Scratch?